-GGU accepts visiting students from other ABA accredited law schools who are in good academic standing at their home law schools.
+GGU accepts visiting students from other ABA accredited law schools and law schools approved by the California Committee of Bar Examiners who are in good academic standing at their home law schools.
 Prospective visitors should request the registrar at their home school to send a "Letter of Good Standing" to the GGU Registrar's Office.
 Visitors seeking to enroll in courses with prerequisites must also provide proof of having completed equivalent courses, either by inclusion of a statement in the "Letter of Good standing" or by submission of an official transcript.
 These documents must be received before visitors will be allowed to register.
 Visitors seeking to enroll in LLM courses also must obtain the permission of the LLM program administrative director.

 Visitor registration begins one week before the start of the fall and spring semester.
 Early registration is available for the summer session.
-See the Academic Calendar to determine when visitor registration begins for the term in which you are interested.
+See the Academic Calendar for applicable dates.
 Visiting students may not register online using GGU4YOU.
 Instead, they must submit Registration Request forms.

 During the fall and spring semesters the Law School participates in a consortium of five bay area law schools, including University of San Francisco, Santa Clara University, U.C.
 Davis, and U.C.
 Berkeley.
 Visitors from these schools seeking to take courses at GGU School of Law may submit a consortium form in lieu of the "Letter of Good Standing" and tuition payment.
 The consortium is not available during the summer session.

 GGU transcripts for visiting students will not be automatically sent to their home schools.
-Instead, visitors must request copies of their transcripts from the University Records Office and pay for them to be sent, regardless of whether they are visiting from a consortium school or not.
-Visitors should verify all of their grades have been recorded via GGU4YOU before submitting transcript requests.
+Instead, visitors must order copies of their transcripts from the Registrar's Office regardless of whether they are visiting from a consortium school or not.
+Visitors should verify all of their grades have been recorded via GGU4YOU before submitting transcript orders.

 Members of the bar, JD graduates of other institutions, or GGU Law School alumni may take courses as non-degree-candidate students.
 Prospective non-degree-candidate students who are not GGU Law School alumni must present a bar membership card, official transcript, or other proof of having completed a JD degree to be allowed to register.
 All prospective non-degree-candidate students must obtain the approval of the Registrar, or the appropriate LLM program director, and the permission of their course instructors prior to registration.
 Courses are typically taken on an audit basis, but may be taken for credit.
 Non-degree-candidate students who audit courses receive a one-third tuition auditor discount at the time of registration.